alsyundawy/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 This guide (explicitly and on purpose) does not direct link to vendors or reseller websites, because we believe everyone should decide and buy hardware from his/her favorite platform.

-This guide **does not** follow the "just because you#re a gamer you can waste your money" principle.
+This guide **does not** follow the "just because you're a gamer you can waste your money" principle.
 The most expensive hardware is not always the best nor can some gamers effort to buy each time a vendor releases new hardware to buy something new.

 This recommendations are totally un-biased and the listed hardware, is listed based on: